giordi91/giordi91.github.io/content/post/vegaISA.md

 This should give you a enough to get your way around a bit more, next you need to inspect the
 {{<target-blank "Vega ISA" " https://developer.amd.com/wp-content/resources/Vega_Shader_ISA_28July2017.pdf">}}.

-I personally found is good to keep all of the ISA pdfs at hand, some explain a bit more than others, if there is something you don't understand from one ISA pdf you can probably figure out from a previous guide.
+I personally found that is good to keep all of the ISA pdfs at hand not only the Vega one, some explain a bit more than others, if there is something you don't understand from one ISA pdf you can probably figure out from a previous guide.
-We got the hardware, some knowledge now what?
-Well, we now need to start look at some code!
+We are all set to start looking at some code.

 # The tooling
-Our main goal now is how to generate the disassembly or gather any useful information about it?
-One of the thing I did not like from AMD was that their software stack was all over the place, so many tools, many discontinued/deprecated, It might a bit hard to navigate this, so here below a list of all the tools I ended up using and for what reason.
+Our main goal now is how to generate the disassembly and gather any useful information.
+One of the thing I did not like from AMD was that their software stack was all over the place, so many tools, many discontinued/deprecated, It might a bit hard to navigate all this, so here below a list of all the tools I ended up using and for what reason.

 ## Radeon GPU Analizer

-The first tool in our bag is the {{<target-blank "Radeon GPU Analyzer" "https://github.com/GPUOpen-Tools/RGA">}}.
+The first tool in our tool-bag is the {{<target-blank "Radeon GPU Analyzer" "https://github.com/GPUOpen-Tools/RGA">}}.
 The tool deals with both OpenCL and graphics, but the UI only deals with OpenCL, if you want to do graphics stuff you need to use the CLI.
 The tool is amazing for OpenCL, it shows relationship between source code lines and assembly lines, I really hope the UI functionality and source-code/assembly lines linking will be ported to graphics soon. (hint hint AMD!).

-To use from CLI we need to do something along this lines
+To use from CLI we need to do something along these lines
 ```bash
 rga temp.hlsl -f PS -s hlsl --isa out.txt --il ir.txt -I E:/WORK_IN_PROGRESS/C/SirEngineThe3rd/data/shaders/rasterization -p ps_5_0 -c gfx900 --intrinsics -a analisys.txt
 ```